What’s a solar farm?

 Silicon Ranch constructed the facility in partnership with Mississippi Power, the Area Development Partnership, the city of Hattiesburg, Forrest County, and Silicon Ranch.
 The facility has been producing renewable solar energy since 2017.

-“Having Silicon Ranch here has only added and diversified to an economy we already had… For the longest time, this site sat unused.
+“Having Silicon Ranch here has only added to and diversified an economy we already had… For the longest time, this site sat unused.
 It was a vacant piece of property.
 And now it generates funding for not only our schools, but also the community – and it didn’t require a lot of us.”

 – Toby Barker, Mayor, City of Hattiesburg MS